jayharan/automated-fact-checking/README.md

 - Project_Description.pdf contains more information on the project and instructions on acquiring the data.
 - **Question 1-5:** the data processing, summary statistics, relevant document retrieval and evidence sentence selection.
-- **Question 6** covers a simple baseline neural network.
+- **Question 6:** A simple baseline neural network.
-- Question 8 covers the specific deep learning architecture implemented for the task.
+- **Question 8:** The specific deep learning architecture implemented for the task.